-Brought to you by ArchitectureNow, Panuku and the NZ Institute of Architects: this research project will be exhibited in a 'architecture meets science meets art' fashion at Silo 6, Wynyard Quarter for an Exhibition at the New Zealand Festival of Architecture from 7 - 17th September 2017.
-We will be working with Monmouth Studio to create the components and Buildmedia's new virtual reality programme, Realspace.
+Presented by ArchitectureNow, Panuku and the NZ Institute of Architects: this research project was exhibited in an 'architecture meets science meets art' fashion at Silo 6, Wynyard Quarter for an Exhibition at the New Zealand Festival of Architecture from 7 - 17th September 2017.
+We worked with Monmouth Studio to create the installations.
 ACE from University of Auckland will be exhibiting and running Augmented Reality demonstrations with the Microsoft Hololenses courtesy of E-Research Lab.

 Cities across the world need to stop urban sprawl and focus on a programme of re-naturalisation and sustainable development.
 We are a group of architects, designers and scientists working together to discover ways in which we can heal the damage brought about by the industrial revolution and take us back into the future.
 Biotechnology and smart technologies can allow us to create developments and live lifestyles that don't rely on fossil fuels.
 Bio-design harnesses living materials, whether they are cultured tissues or plants, and embodies the dream of organic design: watching objects grow and, after the first impulse, letting nature, the best among all engineers and architects, run its course.
 It goes without saying that when the materials of design are not plastics, wood, ceramics, or glass, but rather living beings or living tissues, the implications of every project reach far beyond the form/function equation and any idea of comfort, modernity, or progress.
 Design transcends its traditional boundaries and aims straight at the core of the moral sphere.